afshe/getting_and_cleaning_data_course_project/README.md

   - X_test.txt
   - subject_test.txt
   - y_test.txt
-5. Merge all the combined "train" and test data set from step 3 and 4 into one data set
+5. Merge all the combined "train" and test dataset from step 3 and 4 into one dataset
 6. Read the following file to add column names to the combined dataset from step 5.
 Name  the last two columns as "Subject" and "Activity"
   - features.txt